How Much Is an X-ray for Dogs? Stomach, Chest & More

 What Is the Cost of a Dog Chest X-ray?

-The average cost of a dog chest X-ray is $75 to $250, depending on your location and the specific area being X-rayed.
+A dog’s chest X-ray is used to examine the thoracic region for issues such as heart or lung problems, which can influence the cost based on the complexity of the condition.
+The average price of a dog chest X-ray ranges from $75 to $250, depending on your location and the specific area being X-rayed.

 Is a Normal Dog Stomach X-ray Different from an Abnormal One?